M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/2021_05_15_CEO_depatures/index.markdown

 Here are a couple of questions that come to my mind:

-1. What is the distribution of CEO departure reasons. (by year (or every 5 years), overall)?
+1. What is the distribution of CEO departure reasons (by year (or every 5 years), overall)?
 1. Does the distribution change over the years (i.e. are CEOs now more likely to be removed for legal reasons for example)?